kevinbenningshof/kevinbenningshof.github.io/content/blog/00005-windows-laps.md

 ![](/images/00005-windows-laps/configure-laps-group-policy-05.png)

 ## Verify password change ##
-After the 90 minute interval, the group policies will be updates automatically.
-This will enforce the use of LAPS.
+After the 90 minute interval, the group policies will be updated automatically to enforce the use of LAPS.
 When you want to check if the reset has been executed on the password, preform the following steps.

 **Active Directory**